lashdyla/campaign05/README.md

 ## Additional Information

-I have provided a Graph ADT in the package named: `edu.isu.cs.cs3308.structures`
+I have provided a Graph ADT and interfaces for the Vertex and Edges in the package named: `edu.isu.cs.cs3308.structures`

+The folder `data` contains sample graph data files for use in testing your program.
+Additionally, there is a ruby file in `src/main/ruby` called `file_gen.rb` which is capable of generating additional data files.

 ## Submission
 When you have completed the assignment (all tests pass) or it is reaching midnight of the due date, make sure you have completed the following: